 The absurdity of the tasks assigned to machines evolves in Mr. Fool Wants to Move the Mountains, which refers to the artist Francis Alÿs’ work When Faith Moves Mountains in which 500 volunteers walked up a sand dune and in unison shoveled sand upwards, displacing the dune only minimally.
 In Mak Yang Tung 2's Mr. Fool Wants to Move the Mountains, several robotic vacuum cleaners will similarly be asked to move large mountains of sand placed in the gallery, but as in the traditional Chinese folktale from which the piece takes its name, the robots will eventually succeed.

 Such desire for machines and our inseparable relationship with gadgets are represented in the last installation of the show, Running On Taobao.
 This work is created from images the artist found on the well-known e-commerce platform Taobao, which show people running on larger-than-life treadmills.
 These images depict the machines as the protagonists while the humans are degraded to appendages.
 The connotation the artist reads into these images is a reversal in the relationship of consumers and the consumed, revealing a craving that humans not only want to be taken over by machines, but also to become one with them.

-For more information on the artist, please click here.
+For more information on Mak Ying Tung 2 and her other exhibitions, please click here.